NicoPiel/spectrs/README.md

 To prevent terminal UI corruption, logging (`stdout`) is routed to a black-hole sink by default.
 If you are developing and need to see `tracing` output, you can redirect the `tracing_appender` to a file in `main.rs`.

+## Contributing

+If you have a cool feature idea or have already implemented something cool, feel free to open a PR!

 ## License

 MIT